 Prepare a small batch of marshmallow fondant.
 Color about ¼ cup with yellow gel food coloring and also add a dot of orange gel color to achieve more of a golden hue yellow.
 Knead well.
 Color another ¼ cup with black food coloring.
-I often knead in little bit of Crisco, too.
+I often knead in a little bit of Crisco, too.
 Crisco makes it easier to knead in the color.
-If fondant becomes too sticky add a little bit of corn starch.
-Wrap well in a food wrap if not using right away.
+If the fondant becomes too sticky add a little bit of corn starch.
+Wrap well in a food wrap if not used right away.

 SHAPE FONDANT HONEY BEES

 Onto a silicone baking mat roll our both, yellow and black fondant to about 1/12 inch (2mm).
-Cut out small rounds using a narrower side of large round piping tip (about ¼ inch rounds).
+Cut out small rounds using a narrower side of a large round piping tip (about ¼ inch rounds).
 Then Rather yellow fondant scraps into a ball and roll it out again, to about 1/8 inch (3mm).
 And again cut out rounds with the narrower side of a large piping tip.
 Gather scraps and wrap both pieces of fondant into a food wrap to prevent it from drying out.